 Conclusion & Next Steps

-These early insights demonstrate that while accurate data collection and cultural change remain hurdles, the operational and financial rewards of reducing food loss and waste are undeniable.
+These early insights demonstrate that while accurate data collection and cultural change remain challenging, the operational and financial rewards of reducing food loss and waste are undeniable.

 Foundation FSSC looks forward to further analyzing this data to identify key learnings that can continue to support certified organizations on their food loss and waste journey.
 Stay tuned for further insights as we complete our analysis.